python-gitlab/python-gitlab/README.rst

 ------------------

 Before submitting a pull request make sure that the tests still succeed with your change.
-Unit tests will run using the travis service and passing tests are mandatory.
+Unit tests and functional tests run using the travis service and passing tests are mandatory to get merge requests accepted.

-You need to install ``tox`` to run unit tests and documentation builds:
+You need to install ``tox`` to run unit tests and documentation builds locally:

 .. code-block:: bash